Start a conversation

 Day 1: Cusco – Mollepata – Soraypampa – Salkantaypampa – Pampa Japonesa

-Your guide will pick you up in our private vehicle and drive about 3 hours to Mollepata (2,870m/9,416ft), where we have the chance to buy local produce or last minute supplies.
-From Mollepata, we continue another hour by car to Soraypampa (3,840m/12,598ft).
-Here you will give your duffel to the horseman, keeping only your daypack for the hike.
-From the secluded village of Soraypampa we hike to Salkantaypampa, where we have lunch.
-After 3 hours of trekking, we arrive at our campsite for the night, at the base of the most impressive mountains in this area, Salkantay Mountain (6,264m/20,551ft) and Humantay Mountain (5,217m/17,116ft).
+From the village of Soraypampa we hike to Salkantaypampa, and have lunch.
+After 3 hours of trekking, arrive at our campsite, located at the base of the most impressive mountains, Salkantay Mountain (6,264m/20,551ft) and Humantay Mountain (5,217m/17,116ft).
 The campsite is called Pampa Japonesa or Japanese Plain at (4,600m/15,091ft).

 Day 2: Pampa Japonesa – Inca Chiriaska – Millpo – Yahuarmaky

-After a hearty and delicious breakfast, we start the long hike with mules and emergency horses, crossing several high mountain passes.
-The first pass is Inca Chiriaska (4,959m/16,269ft), with amazing views over the landscapes below.
-From here, we walk along an original portion of the Inca Trail until you arrive at the Tocto Pass (4,821m/15,816ft), where the trail heads towards the towering Salkantay Mountain.
-We continue for the next 4 hours, passing over the Calacocha pass (4,667m/15,311ft), the Cruz Casa pass (4,600m/15,918ft) and the Millpo Pass (4,399m/14,432ft), where we descend to our campsite at Millpo.
-It has been a day of breathtaking views and the successful crossing of 4 mountain passes.
-It is time for afternoon tea and appetizers, which will be ready at camp when you arrive.
-Your tents will already be set up so you can settle in before your gourmet dinner.
+Continue for the next 4 hours, passing over the Calacocha pass (4,667m/15,311ft), the Cruz Casa pass (4,600m/15,918ft) and the Millpo Pass (4,399m/14,432ft).
+From the last pass descend to our campsite at Millpo.
+This has been a day that you have successfully crossed 4 mountain passes.
+It is time for afternoon tea and appetizers, which will be ready and waiting at camp.
+Your tents will be set up so you can settle in before your gourmet dinner.

 Day 3: Millpo – Yahuarmaky – Ancascocha